Creating a catchy company name

 In general, the rules for finding a name for a new business also apply to finding a new name for an existing company.
 A new name might be necessary when a company broadens its range or when it merges with a different business.
 However, there a a few more factors to consider than with a new start-up:

 Existing employees, customers and suppliers have to get used to the new name.
-Therefore, it it is important to communicate plausible reasons for why you had to change the name of your existing company.
-Otherwise, no matter how original, or even the suitable, the new name is, it might be swept off the table because people "think it's stupid" or regard the name change as "unneccessary".
+Therefore, it is important to communicate plausible reasons for why you had to change the name of your existing company.
+Otherwise, no matter how original, or even the suitable, the new name is, it might be swept off the table because people "think it's stupid" or regard the name change as "unnecessary".

 In a case where companies or divisions merge, it might be wise to incorporate elements of both company names into the new name.
 Yet even if the name change happens for another reason, it might be better try to keep and "save" elements of the old name and integrate them into the new name.